 - ✅ Extra security (spare ammo, multiple guns, knives, etc.)

 - ✅ Extended communications gear (improved antenna, extra batteries, etc.)

 There are a thousand things that can go wrong, or just not as planned, when you are bugging out during an emergency or crisis situation.
 Keep Murphy’s Law in mind and prepare for the worst-case scenario but hope for the best.

 Always have backups!
 Understand and make an alternate plan for when your routes to your BOL are impassable or when you arrive at your BOL, all of your stockpile has been stolen.

 Have a backup plan in place if your BOV or BOB is stolen or has to be left behind.
 Know what to do if family members sustain injury or become separated.

 Regardless of whether you have to spend one night or an extended period of time in the woods with your family, bad weather, especially rain and snow, can certainly throw a wrench in the best laid plans.

-Cooking outdoors or in the woods over a fire can certainly be challenging, especially if it’s not something that you’ve practiced before.
-Make sure your BOB and INCH bags include the equipment and cookware to make outdoor cooking easier.
+Cooking outdoors or in the woods over a fire can certainly be challenging, especially if it’s not something that you’ve practiced.
+Make sure your bug out kit includes the equipment and cookware to make outdoor cooking easier.